 - I omitted allspice from my recipe (Ottolenghi uses 1½ teaspoons).
 I tried it with and without and found the allspice too dominant.
 I prefer to let wonderful flavors of sumac and za'atar shine through.

-- Also, I discovered that roasting the chicken in a deep roasting pan resulted in juicier chicken and more delicious gravy vs roasting it in a shallow jellyroll pan.
+- Also, I discovered that roasting the chicken in a deep roasting pan resulted in juicier chicken and more delicious gravy vs roasting it in a shallow rimmed baking sheet.

-Ottolenghi has been my chef-hero for years.
-Now that I live in London, his home city, I find myself wanting to cook his beautiful Middle Eastern recipes more than ever.
+Ottolenghi has been one of my chef-heroes for years.
+When I lived in London, his home city, I found myself wanting to cook his beautiful Middle Eastern recipes more than ever.
 I brought very few cookbooks with me overseas but my entire Ottolenghi cookbook collection made the cut.

 This roast chicken recipe comes from Ottolenghi: The Cookbook - his first cookbook and one of my favorites.